0xZaddyy/Consensus-tutorial/README.md

 You must first set up a node and lock up a specified quantity of CELO tokens as collateral in order to become a validator on the Celo network.
 How to begin going is as follows:

-- **Create a Celo node:** To create a Celo node, you must install the required software and set your node up so that it can join to the Celo network.
+- **Create a Celo node:** To create a Celo node, you must install the required software and set your node up so that it can join the Celo network.
 The Celo manual has comprehensive instructions on how to set up a Celo node.

 - **Acquire CELO tokens:** To become a validator on the Celo network, you'll need to lock up a certain amount of CELO tokens as collateral.
 You can acquire CELO tokens on a cryptocurrency exchange or through a peer-to-peer transaction.